Melisandre: Season 8

-Melisandre returns to Winterfell as the forces of the living prepare to do battle with the White Walkers and their army of wights and sets Daenerys' Dothraki horde's arakhs on fire before they charge the dead.
-She is confronted by Davos as she enters Winterfell but assures him she will be dead before dawn.
-When Daenerys is unable to see Davos' signal to light a defensive trench, Grey Worm escorts Melisandre outside to use her abilities to ignite the trench.
+Melisandre returns to Winterfell as the forces of the living prepare to battle the White Walkers and their army of wights, setting Daenerys's Dothraki horde's arakhs on fire before they charge the dead.
+She is confronted by Davos upon entering Winterfell but assures him she will be dead before dawn.
+When Daenerys cannot see Davos's signal to light a defensive trench, Grey Worm escorts Melisandre outside to use her abilities to ignite it.

 The wights ultimately make their way into the castle, and Melisandre takes refuge in the Great Hall, later joined by Arya, Sandor Clegane, and a mortally wounded Beric Dondarrion.
 Melisandre tells Arya that Beric was resurrected for a purpose that has now been served, and reminds her of her prophecy that Arya would "shut many eyes forever", emphasizing the blue eyes of the wights and White Walkers.
-Arya realizes that her third victim is the Night King, commander of the White Walkers and leaves for Winterfell's Godswood, where she ultimately destroys the Night King, in doing so destroying the rest of the army of the dead.
-In the battle's aftermath, her purpose fulfilled, Melisandre walks out of Winterfell while removing her necklace, and collapses into dust.
+Arya realizes that her third victim is the Night King, commander of the White Walkers, and leaves for Winterfell's godswood, where she ultimately destroys the Night King, in doing so destroying the rest of the army of the dead.
+In the battle's aftermath, with her purpose fulfilled, Melisandre leaves Winterfell, removes her necklace, and collapses into dust.